jobehi/spotify-playback-flutter/example/README.md

 Please add an new app here, https://developer.spotify.com/dashboard/applications

-And register the Android app, with this application id  `io.feesie.spotify.playback.example` and your development signing cert SHA1 fingerprint
+And register the Android app, with this application id  `io.feesie.spotify.spotifyplayback.example` and your development signing cert SHA1 fingerprint

 For an more detailed guide to do this, go here: https://developer.spotify.com/documentation/general/guides/app-settings/